Welcome to Humanity & AI

 We have a framework.
 We don’t have all the answers — and that’s deliberate.
 Here are directions we think matter.
 Push back on them, extend them, or bring your own:

-Demand transparency on health data contracts.
+• Demand transparency on health data contracts.
 Right now, most Americans have no idea who holds their medical records or who buys access to them.
 Find out who manages your state’s health data infrastructure.
 Ask your representatives: who has our records, and what does the contract say?
-The CMS-Oracle arrangement wasn’t even listed on the federal contract database.
+The Oracle contract for Medicare and Medicaid systems wasn’t even listed on the federal contract database.
 That shouldn’t be acceptable to anyone, regardless of party.

 What should the transition look like?
 What models are already working that we should be learning from?
 What are we getting wrong?